stacksjs/bun-git-hooks/docs/usage.md

 # Enable verbose logging
 git-hooks --verbose

-# Run staged lint for a specific hook
+# Run staged lint for pre-commit hook
 git-hooks run-staged-lint pre-commit
 ```

 ## Staged Lint Usage

-The `staged-lint` feature allows you to run specific commands on staged files matching certain patterns.
+The `staged-lint` feature is only available in the pre-commit hook.
+It allows you to run specific commands on staged files matching certain patterns.
 This is more efficient than running commands on all files.

 ### Basic Staged Lint